A number of countries now offer female drivers dedicated parking spots. But do women really need this kind of 'help'? Maria McCarthy investigates.

-Geraldine Herbert, from website Wheels for Women, which provides car reviews for women, by women, makes a very valid point:
+With car parks cramming as many spaces in as possible, Geraldine Herbert, from website Wheels for Women, which provides car reviews for women, by women, makes a very valid point:

 "Instead of sexist parking spaces it would be far more useful to increase the parking space allocated to all cars as many are simply too small for modern cars."

 So maybe the answer is for all of us, both male and female, to focus on improving our parking skills?
 After all, a recent poll by Confused.com found 41% of drivers admit they can't park.

 If anyone does feel they have got rusty then they should have top-up lessons with a qualified instructor.
 Then they will soon be parking with confidence.

 Are women-only parking spaces really necessary?

 We want to hear from you!
 You can share your views on our message board below.